kaorahi/lizgoban/README.md

 * Insert/delete moves in the middle of the game by Ctrl+Shift+click.
 * Experimentally support [external control of LizGoban](https://github.com/kaorahi/lizgoban/issues/61) from another program.

+Incompatibilities:

+* Upgrade libraries (Electron 11, etc.).
+So you may need to do "npm install" again.

 ### 0.5.*

 * Support ownerships of stones by facial expressions.